stenowtf/stenowtf.github.io/README.md

 My day-to-day work activities consist of taking care of and improving a pretty cool e-commerce platform written in C# and **JavaScript**.

-In my free time, I have recently started studying the **Elixir** language.
+In my free time, I have recently started studying the **Erlang** language.

 Among other things, I am passionate about: